DNS-Hackathon-2023/DNS-oops/README.md

 below.

-Some [Ansible](https://www.ansible.com) playbooks are available to ease of deployment of the PoC.
+Some [Ansible](https://www.ansible.com) playbooks are available to ease deployment of the PoC.